Hope Ranch for Women began in 2011 through a vision one of its founders received during time spent in prayer.

 With compassion and faith but little understanding of what was to unfold, Cathy began walking the path she believed God had set out before her.
 He led her to the family that owned the house she saw in her vision.

-A charitable donation made it possible for Hope Ranch to purchase that house and, in 2018, it sits ready to receive its first residents.
+A charitable donation made it possible for Hope Ranch to purchase that house and, in January of 2019, the first resident walked through the front door and called it home.

 By 2013, Hope Ranch for Women had incorporated and become more reality than vision.